 We would also recommend that your entire family seek out the services of a licensed Christian counselor.
 It's important that you walk through this experience together.
 Call our Counseling department for a list of qualified therapist practicing in your area.
 They would also be happy to discuss your needs and concerns with you over the phone.

-In this iQuestions video from Focus on the Family, Gary and Barb Rosberg discuss the emotional challenges that frequently confront soldiers returning home and offer suggestions for easing this transition.
+Handling Challenges of Returning Home From the Military Front: Gary and Barb Rosberg discuss the emotional challenges that frequently confront soldiers returning home and offer suggestions for easing this transition.

 Point Man Ministries (Agency referrals provided by Focus on the Family are for informational purposes only and do not necessarily constitute an organizational endorsement.)